sebastien-bouffier/Bidoo/README.md

 23/09/2018 => 0.6.18

 *NEW* **zOù MAï** sequencer first candidate.
 8 patterns x 8 tracks x 64 steps with trim and probability/condition.
 Global swing per track is not implemented.
+For tracks and trigs select = left click and activate = right click.
+I will make a video asap in order to explain.

 10/09/2018 => 0.6.17